vojtechgadurek/SymmetricDifferenceFinder/README.md

 # About
-This a little libray for finding symmetric difference of large sets in small space
+This a little library for finding symmetric differences of large sets in small space.
 # How to use
 Please download also:
 - https://github.com/vojtechgadurek/FlashHash
 - https://github.com/vojtechgadurek/LittleSharp

+They should be downloaded in the same folder.
+The requirement is dotnet 8.0

-For more information check this text:
+For more information, check this text: